aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/customization-index.md

 ### 4. **Multi-Region sample configuration** ([config.multi-region-example.json](https://github.com/aws-samples/aws-secure-environment-accelerator/tree/main/reference-artifacts/SAMPLE_CONFIGS/config.multi-region-example.json))

-This configuration file was created to represent a more advanced multi-region version of the Full configuration file from bullet 1 above.
+- This configuration file was created to represent a more advanced multi-region version of the Full configuration file from configuration 1 above.
 This config:

     - adds a TGW in us-east-1, peered to the TGW in ca-central-1
     - adds TGW static routes, including several dummy sample static routes